Multivariate Latent Recalibration for Conditional Normalizing Flows: A New Latent Recalibration Method for Normalizing Flows

-Finally, it is worth noting that the transformation $R$ must be differentiable to compute the recalibrated density via the change of variables formula.
-This, in turn, requires a smooth estimate of $F_L$. \cref{sec:density_estimation} details how this can be achieved using kernel density estimation or monotonic splines. \cref{fig:visualization} illustrates \LR, with the recalibrated predictive density $\fh'$ shown in the second column of the second row.
+In practice, $F_{\hat{L}}$ is estimated by computing latent norms $\hat{L}_i = \ell_{\Th}(X^{(i)}, Y^{(i)})$ using samples $(X^{(i)}, Y^{(i)})$ from the calibration set $\D_{\text{cal}}$. \cref{sec:density_estimation} details how this can be achieved using kernel density estimation or monotonic splines, resulting in a differentiable estimate $\Fh_{\hat{L}}$ of $F_{\hat{L}}$.
+All operations are carried out in log-space to ensure numerical stability. \cref{fig:visualization} illustrates \LR, with the recalibrated predictive density $\fh'_{Y|X}$ shown in the second column of the second row.

-\subsection{Useful properties of multivariate latent recalibration}
+\subsection{Useful Properties of Multivariate Latent Recalibration}

 We present finite-sample coverage guarantees for \LR and highlight its connections to conformal prediction methods.
+We assume that $R$ depends on an estimate $\Fh_{\hat{L}}$ of $F_{\hat{L}}$ based on latent norms $\hat{L}_1, \dots, \hat{L}_n$.

 \paragraph{Finite-sample coverage guarantees for recalibrated latent norms.}